freeCodeCamp/classroom/README.md

 **Important:** Auth0 callback URLs must exactly match your application URL including the port number.
 After changing ports, you must update your Auth0 application settings.

+**Note: If you have FCC Proper and FCC Classroom set up locally and want to use the same Auth0 application for both, follow [this guide](https://youtu.be/38OwBwQEQz4).**

 ##### Creating an Auth0 Application

 1. Go to [auth0.com](https://auth0.com/) and create an account (or sign in)